The classical-quantum limit: Trajectories in the classical-quantum limit

-Here $\sigma$ denotes any $2\times2$ matrix such that $\sigma \sigma^T = D_2$, and $dW_t = (dW^1_t, dW^1_t)^T$ denotes a column vector of two uncorrelated Wiener processes.
-The form of equations make clear that the semi-classical limit we present here does not lead to any loss of quantum information, provided an observer has access to the full classical trajectory \cite{layton2022healthier}.
+The unravelled form of dynamics makes clear that the semi-classical limit we present here does not lead to any loss of quantum information, provided an observer has access to the full classical trajectory \cite{layton2022healthier}.
 Since this originates from a full quantum theory, we see that in principle the irreversibility introduced by tracing out an environment may be partially recovered in the classical limit.
-One may also use these equations as a starting point for simulating the semi-classical theory we present here, and we refer the reader to \cite{layton2022healthier} for some basic examples of the simulation of classical-quantum trajectories.